b00t0x/ROG-Zephyrus-G14-GA402-Hackintosh/README.md

 - Integrated camera

 ### Not working / Problems
+- BIOS version 315
+  - The system became very unstable after updating to BIOS 315, I have to stay on BIOS 312.
+  - The `length` of APIC.aml patch changed.
 - Radeon 680 iGPU
   - Probably never works, that's why I bought the laptop with dGPU.
   - Left USB-C DP alt doesn't work because of it's controlled by iGPU.